 What else can you ask for?
-A nice little lake nestled in the hills 40 minutes from Victoria.
-Enjoy the hidden beach, cliffside views, fishing, kayaking and swimming.
+A lovely little lake nestled in the hills 40 minutes from Victoria.
+With parking and easy access to the small sand beach, hiking to cliffside views, fishing, kayaking and swimming.

 Matheson Lake Regional Park is the home to a small pristine freshwater lake nestled in forest-covered hills.
 The park offers a moderate four-kilometre hike, a small sand beach and reasonable public access.